 With one tool, you can reach your audience, get people excited about the product, and demo its features.
 So, how can marketers use webinars to drive growth and product success?

 Product use cases for webinars

 How to prep for and plan your webinar

 Post-webinar tips for follow-up

-Hopefully, by the end of this article you’ll be convinced of the capabilities of webinars as viable product marketing channels, and have a solid jumping-off point for your own.
+Hopefully, by the end of this article, you’ll be convinced of the capabilities of webinars as marketing channels, know what to look for in webinar software platforms, and have a solid jumping-off point for your own.

 Webinar use cases for Product Marketers

 Internal product launches

 Before you officially launch a product, it’s a good idea to teach people within the company about the product.
 But this demonstration needs to be more than just a demo — sales, customer service, plus marketing folks need to know the product inside and out.
 They need to be able to explain features, shortcuts, and use cases in a consistent way.

 Each product launch requires messaging and positioning training for everyone within the company who has an impact on the customer journey; essentially, you have to teach most of the company what this product does, who this product is for, and why they need this product.
 That’s no easy task!